-To optimize the cooperation and coordination between the HWSZ and the fire service at high water-levels, the professional fire service placed one liaison officer in the HWSZ staff at all times.
 Telecommunication centres and control rooms were set up.
 All relevant municipal offices and Services had day and night personnel on duty for flood protection and public counselling.
-For example, the municipal Gas, Electricity and Water service of Cologne which combines the power stations, gas- and waterworks received circa 3,000 telephone calls per day.
+For example, the municipal Gas, Electricity and Water Service of Cologne which combines the power stations, gas- and waterworks received circa 3,000 telephone calls per day.

 The different municipal offices and departments began their assigned flood tasks in the endangered parts of Cologne independently.
-Formal coordination started on 19 December 1993 when the water-level reached 5.70m KP.
-When the water rose to 8.50m KP combined with negative forecasts, representatives of all offices and departments joined for a common staff meeting, to update the Situation report and to coordinate the next phases of the Operation.
+Formal coordination started on 19 December 1993 when the water level reached 5.70m KP.
+When the water rose to 8.50m KP combined with negative forecasts, representatives of all offices and departments joined for a common staff meeting, to Update the Situation report and to coordinate the next phases of the Operation.
 To reduce media pressure on the heads of Operation and the response forces, a central press office was set up.

-During the flood a large number of disaster response units from outside Cologne assisted the professional fire service of Cologne.
+During the flood a large number of disaster response units from outside Cologne assisted local tire Service.
 In the beginning problems occurred with the radio communication, since there was only a limited number of preset channels available for the radios and new units only used their own regional channels which did not match the channels of the Cologne fire Service.
 Therefore incoming reinforcements had to be directed to waiting areas and from there were guided by local personnel to the assigned sectors, causing some delays.

-These inhabitants, who would be affected by the flood first, were already warned of the flood at a water-level of 7.30m KP on 21 December.
-Early that day, posters were hung in the streets with basic Information on threats attuned to water-levels, precautions to be taken, plus information for counselling, telephone numbers and radio channels.
-At the same day at 07.00 in the morning, "Radio Cologne" and the "WDR" (West German Broadcasting Service) issued flood warnings and gave information that the water could rise above 10m and inundate parts of the city.
+These inhabitants, who would be affected by the flood first, were already warned of the flood at a water level of 7.30m KP on 21 December.
+Early that day, posters were hung in the streets with basic information on threats attuned to water levels, precautions to be taken, plus information for counselling, telephone numbers and radio channels.
+At the same day at 07.00 in the morning, Radio Cologne and the West German Broadcasting Service issued flood warnings and gave information that the water could rise above 10m and inundate parts of the city.
 Flood information was passed on to all media and frequently updated.
 The radio stations broadcasted hourly flood reports.
-The news papers gave detailed information on threats and advise on selfhelp for the population from 21 December onwards.
-Additionally loudspeaker cars of the police and fire Service dispatched warnings in the morning, in the afternoon and in the evening of 22 December.
+The news papers gave detailed information on threats and advise on self-help for the population from 21 December onwards.
+Additionally loudspeaker cars of the police and fire service dispatched warnings in the morning, in the afternoon and in the evening of 22 December.
 As a consequence, inhabitants were warned of the inundation of the flood protected areas and the expected consequences 12 hours ahead of time.
-The middle ränge forecasts for the next 24 hours with concern to the Cologne water-level (KP) by the HWSZ proved reliable (compare figure 5.5).
-These forecasts steadied the public's expectations.

-In Cologne, over 2,000 persons, members of the police, the fire Service, the disaster response and relief organizations, and volunteers worked more than 100,000 hours.
+During the floods, over 2,000 persons, members of the police, the fire service, the disaster response and relief organizations, and volunteers worked more than 100,000 hours.
 One of the major tasks was the construction of sandbag barriers to stem the flood and to make central facilities or private homes waterproof.
-To this end 60,000 sandbags were used.
+To this end, 60,000 sandbags were used.
 In addition to the sandbag barriers, protective walls from steel or aluminium and 110 flood protection gates were used to protect the old town centre, tunnels, Stores, pubs, restaurants and Underground car parks.
 In many places the water was constantly pumped out of basements and Underground structures to prevent major and lasting damage.